High Court victory for Cauda Equina Syndrome Claim

 I can’t thank Ben enough for helping me win this case.
 Cauda Equina Syndrome is a little known condition that currently affects many in the UK – countless of whom will suffer in silence or face being misdiagnosed.
 I hope that my victory today will help raise the profile of the condition and others who suffer from it.”

-Aileen Cooper was represented by partner Ben Posford at Osbornes Solicitors and barrister Daniel Lawson at 9 Gough Square.
+Aileen Cooper was represented by partner Ben Posford at Osbornes Solicitors and barrister Daniel Lawson.

 Share this article